MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-data-platform.md

 - Consider automated operational triggers, based on alerting aligned to the application health model, to conduct failovers to geo-replicated instances if a failure impacting the primary and secondary within the Auto Failover Group.

 >[!IMPORTANT]
 > For applications considering more than fourdeployment regions, serious consideration should be given to application scoped sharding or refactoring the application to support multi-region write technologies, such as Azure Cosmos DB.
-However, if this is not feasible within the application workload scenario, it's advised to elevate a region within a single geography to a primary status encompassing a geo-replicated instance to more evenly distribute read access.
+However, if this isn't feasible within the application workload scenario, it's advised to elevate a region within a single geography to a primary status encompassing a geo-replicated instance to more evenly distribute read access.

 - Configure the application to query replica instances for read queries to optimize read performance.